kubevault/kubevault/docs/guides/secret-engines/qdrant/overview.md

 ## AppBinding for Qdrant

 Create an `AppBinding` pointing at the Qdrant HTTP endpoint.
-The secret's `password` field carries the Qdrant API key — KubeVault forwards it to the plugin as `api_key=`, which the plugin then sends in the `api-key` HTTP header against `/readyz` (Qdrant does not use HTTP Basic Auth).
+The secret's `password` or `api-key` field carries the Qdrant master API key — KubeVault forwards it to the plugin as `api_key=`, which the plugin uses for reachability checks against `/readyz` and for signing dynamic JWTs.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1